The Weekly Independent: December 5, 2016

-Being a successful independent contractor or a client of choice isn’t just about doing the best work or having the best perks.
-It also means staying one step ahead of the curve.
+Staying on top of your field means staying ahead of the biggest news stories.
 That’s why each week we bring you The Weekly Independent, a quick-hit digest of news of note from around the web.

 - As we prepare for 2017, consider these 5 ways to keep your skills and knowledge current in an ever-changing work market.
 Professional development can give you a leg up on your competition.